theopendle/docker-ci/README.md

 ```

-## Changing the Nginx configuration
+## Changing the NGinX configuration
 To sync the config project config file from your project to the container (copy file to container and reload config):
 ```bash
 docker cp nginx.conf docker-ci:/etc/nginx/conf.d/docker-ci.conf && ./dexec.sh docker-ci "nginx -s reload"